VizardAlpha/Songs-of-Spirit-Translation/TRANSLATING.md

 #### Useful Information

-- `//` means comment.
+- `#` means comment.
 Can be useful if you're working on a bundle with a few people to leave information.
-The game will not read this part of the code
+The game will not read this part of the code.

-#### Testing your translation bundle

-There are one way to test the translation bundle:
-1) Assuming you have the game downloaded, download your bundle file, then place it in the same folder as the Songs of Syx `` and run it.
+- Don't use `"`/`'` in your translations.
+- Respect the rules of grammar in your translations, Capital letters and dots.

+#### One more thing
+If you think *you can* improve the grammar, syntax,... in the file [bundle.properties](https://github.com/VizardAlpha/Songs-of-Spirit-Translation/blob/main/Core/Bundles/bundle.properties).
+Edit the file and make a pull request when you think you've finished.

 **And that's it.**

-*(...of course, that's never really it.
-Bother me on Discord when something inevitably goes wrong.)*